oib/intxtonic/docs/tags.md

 ## Overview
 - **Source**: API behavior defined in `src/backend/app/api/tags.py` with helpers in `src/backend/app/core/tag_access.py`.
-- **Purpose**: Control which tags appear to different users based on ban/restriction flags, direct assignments, and role-based visibility.
+- **Purpose**: Control which tags appear to different users based on ban/restriction flags, direct assignments, role-based visibility, and tag domains.

+## Tag Domains
+Tags are organized into four domains with different creation and removal permissions:

+### Domain Types
+- **`admin`**: Created by administrators through the admin panel.
+Cannot be removed by users after post creation.
+- **`user_handle`**: Auto-generated from user's handle when creating posts.
+Cannot be removed by users after post creation.
+- **`language`**: Auto-generated from user's default locale (e.g., "de" → "German").
+Cannot be removed by users after post creation.
+- **`user_created`**: Created manually by users when authoring posts.
+Can be removed by users after post creation.

+### Domain Behavior
+- **Creation**: Only `user_created` tags can be created by users during post authoring.
+Other domains are system-generated.
+- **Removal**: Only `user_created` tags can be removed by post authors. `admin`, `user_handle`, and `language` tags are protected.
+- **Visual Distinction**: Different colors and styling indicate tag domains in the UI.
+- **Auto-tagging**: User handle and language tags are automatically added when posts are created.

 ## Tag States
 - **Normal**: `is_banned = false`, `is_restricted = false`.
 Visible to everyone.